isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 [Registration Form](https://forms.gle/uQfLHwgJaua6aWWp9){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/ETP%20L2%20%20GST%202%202021.pdf){:target="_blank"}

-Registration is CLOSED for intake 2/2021 (Feb 2022 intake).
+Registration is OPENED for intake 1/2022 (May 2022 intake).

-The next intake for this course will be in May 2022.
-Registration will be available six to eight weeks prior to the course commencement date.
+The next intake for this course will be in Sep 2022.
+Registration will be available four to six weeks prior to the course commencement date.

 <a id="etp3gst-ta-id"></a>
 ### **GST Programme Level 3 : Advanced GST Programme**